wirthhorn/daypaio/README.md

 # daypaio
-A simple PHP Daypaio API client.
+A simple PHP client for the Daypaio API.

 ## Requirements
 PHP 7